praneethw/battleships-api/README.md

 ### 6. View game status
 You can always query the entire game object to determine the state of the game at anygiven point.
 Run the `Get Game` API request via Postman with a valid game ID.
 The response will include the player and the opponents game boards and the state tracked during the battle (e.g. coordinates hit, ship suck, etc.).
 ![alt text](./docs/images/get_game.png)

+# Invoking the API locally
+The API can also be run locally via and IDE such as Visual Studio 2022, latest version of Rider or even vs Code.
+Please make sure you have the latest version of .NET (dotnet 7) to ensure the application can be compiled and run.

+Upon pulling the code down open the solution, set the startup project to the `\src\Ofx.Battleships.Api\Ofx.Battleships.Api.csproj` and run the application.

 # Next Steps
 * Enable opponent attack capability, after each player move.